algoo/preview-generator/README.rst

   pip install preview-generator[3D]

-:warning: GLTF support is disabled by default due to segfault issues with non-embedded gltf file, you must set `GLTF_EXPERIMENTAL_SUPPORT_ENABLED` env var to `1`, to enable it
+:warning: GLTF support is disabled by default due to segfault issues with non-embedded gltf file, you must set `GLTF_EXPERIMENTAL_SUPPORT_ENABLED` env var to `1`, to enable it.

 HEIC support
 ~~~~~~~~~~~~